Lightening Your Hair With Lemon Juice: Here’s What You Need to Know

 Lemons are natural bleaching agents.
 You can use lemon juice for hair lightening to naturally achieve those sun-kissed highlights.
-You can get those fun golden streaks right at home without having to spend big bucks at the salons.
+You can get those fun golden streaks right at home with this hair dye alternative, and without having to spend big bucks at the salons.
 The trick is to make sure you use lemon juice properly, or you may end up frying your hair.

-This article discusses how to use lemon juice to lighten your hair.
+This article discusses how to use lemon juice as a hair treatment to lighten your hair.
 Follow the instructions carefully to achieve the best results.
 Happy hair goals!

 In This Article